sksunkai0505/KaiSun0505.github.io/_pages/about.md

 News
 ------
+- Our work, "**Equitable Anesthesiologist Scheduling under Demand Uncertainty Using Multi-Objective Programming**," has been accepted by *Production and Operations Management*.
-I will be presenting our work, "**Equitable Anesthesiologist Scheduling under Demand Uncertainty Using Multi-Objective Programming**," at 2023 INFORMS Annual Meeting in Phoenix, Arizona, October 15-18, 2023.
+- I will be presenting our work, "**Equitable Anesthesiologist Scheduling under Demand Uncertainty Using Multi-Objective Programming**," at 2023 INFORMS Annual Meeting in Phoenix, Arizona, October 15-18, 2023.